wenca611/GA-AI-vs.-BTD1/README.md

 For video demonstrations and updates on this project, you can visit my YouTube channel: [LevelUpGA YouTube Channel](https://www.youtube.com/@LevelUpGA)

-## TODO List for Project "Bloons TD 1 vs. AI"
+## TODO list for Project Bloons TD 1 vs. AI

-- [ ] Implement logic to prevent placing buildings on top of each other.
-(Except for nails and glue)
+- Ensure that buildings can't be placed on top of each other (except for nails and glue).
-- [ ] Conduct preliminary testing to identify where certain types of buildings can and cannot be placed on the map.
+- Before running the first generation, test various building types to determine where they can and cannot be placed on the map.
-- [ ] Explore alternative approaches to genetic algorithms, such as different mutation strategies, without crossover.
+- Consider alternative approaches to the genetic algorithm, such as using a different method instead of crossover.
-- [ ] Gather data on building and upgrade costs.
-Note that costs may vary based on different maps and the placement of certain buildings like villages.
+- Investigate the cost of buildings and upgrades (Note: Costs may vary based on different map layouts and building positioning, especially for the village building).
-- [ ] Evaluate different strategies for building placement and determine the optimal arrangement of buildings for better performance.
+- Evaluate the buildings and attempt to devise a strategy for optimal placement (Consider using various metrics to assess building effectiveness).
+- Experiment with creating a neural network that takes into account different stats like money, current levels, and the buildings' positions to make recommendations on what buildings to purchase and where to place them.